jessetane/rpc-engine/readme.md

 ## Properties

 ### `rpc.defaultMethod`
 A `Function`.
-If implemented, this method will be invoked for any incoming message or notification that does not match an explicit handler in `rpc.interface`.
-Note that incoming notifications may be passed to `rpc.emit()` regardless of whether they match an explict handler or a default method has been implemented.
+If implemented, this method will be invoked for any incoming message or notification that does not match an explicit handler in `rpc.methods`.

 ### `rpc.objectMode`
 A `Boolean`. `RpcEngine` defaults to passing parameters as an `Array` of positional arguments.
 Setting this property to `true` will pass them as key-value pairs instead.
 This is frequently needed for interop with other JSON-RPC implementations.

-### `rpc.pathDelimiter`
-A `String`.
-Specifies the path delimiter remotes must use to access methods on named interfaces.
-Defaults to `'.'`.

 ## Events

-### `CustomEvent('interface-add', { detail: { iface, path}})`
-Dispatched when an interface is added.

-### `CustomEvent('interface-remove', { detail: { iface, path}})`
+### `Event('error')`
-Dispatched when an interface is removed.
+Dispatched when something goes wrong while processing an incoming message.

-### `CustomEvent('error', { detail: err })`
-Dispatched in either of two scenarios:
-* A send operation fails due to serialization or transport error and no callback was passed.
-* A response (any inbound message with an `id`) is received that doesn't match any local callback.

 ## Releases
+* 10.0.0
+  * Simplify, modernize
 * 9.0.0
   * Add promise support
 * 8.0.0